valancej/aws-codepipeline-anchore-demo/README.md

 - dockerhubPass

 A `buildspec.yml` file should exist in the root directory of the Github repository you will link to your CodeBuild setup.

+## Install

+In the install phase of the buildspec.yml file we install the Anchore CLI.
+You can find more info by referencing the GitHub repo [here](https://github.com/anchore/anchore-cli).

 ## Build image